mordori/libft/README.md

 > [!TIP]
 > ## 🚀 How to use
-> Working example can be seen in my [fdf](https://github.com/mordori/fdf) project where another Makefile clones and then compiles this library.
+> Working example can be seen in my [fdf](https://github.com/mordori/fdf) project where another Makefile compiles this library.
 - Clone the repository at the root level of your project.
 ``` git
 git clone https://github.com/mordori/libft.git libft && cd libft